apache/activemq-artemis/docs/user-manual/en/connection-ttl.md

 # Detecting Dead Connections

-In this section we will discuss connection time-to-live (TTL) and explain how ActiveMQ deals with crashed clients and clients which have exited without cleanly closing their resources.
+In this section we will discuss connection time-to-live (TTL) and explain how Apache ActiveMQ deals with crashed clients and clients which have exited without cleanly closing their resources.

 ## Cleaning up Dead Connection Resources on the Server

-Before a ActiveMQ client application exits it is considered good practice that it should close its resources in a controlled manner, using a `finally` block.
+Before an Apache ActiveMQ client application exits it is considered good practice that it should close its resources in a controlled manner, using a `finally` block.